jweigend/concepts-of-programming-languages/docs/exercises/Exercise3.md

-# Exercise 3 - OOP
+# Exercise 3 - OOP in Go

 If you are not get finished during the lecture hours, please finish it as homework.